-At the southern end of the Malecon, the seaside walkway, right beside the open air amphitheater you'll find the Naval Historical Museum (Museo Histórico Naval), previously was a Mexican navy hospital.
+At the southern end of the Malecon, the seaside walkway, right beside the open-air amphitheater you’ll find the Naval Historical Museum (Museo Histórico Naval), which previously was a Mexican navy hospital.

 Puerto Vallarta’s Naval Museum was opened in November 2006, it offers a permanent exposition with 5 areas that include documents, charts, maps, scale boat and ship replicas, navigation instruments, uniforms, cannons, whale skeletons.
 There are also temporary exhibitions.

-If you go upstairs you'll find a coffee shop that offers not only WiFi, cheap breakfasts, and cappuccinos, but also, a great panoramic view of the Banderas Bay.
+If you go upstairs you’ll find a coffee shop that offers not only WiFi, cheap breakfasts, and cappuccinos, but also, a great panoramic view of Banderas Bay.

 The Museum is open from Tuesday to Sunday from 9 AM to 7:30 PM – Saturdays and Sundays open from 10 AM to 7:30 PM.
 Admission was free in the past, now it’s 45 pesos for adults – 30 pesos for students and seniors with valid ID.